big-data-and-economics/big-data-class-materials/README.md

 Throughout the course you will engage in problem sets that deal with actual data.
 These may seem out of step with what we do in class, but they are designed to get you to think about how to apply the tools we learn in class to real data.

 - Problem sets are coding assignments that get you to play with data using R
+- Some problem sets will be group assignments, some will be individual
 - They are extremely challenging, but also extremely rewarding
 - With rare exceptions: You will not be given code to copy and paste to accomplish these data cleaning tasks, but instead given a set of instructions and asked to figure out how to write code yourself
-- You are encouraged to work together on problem sets and can turn in any as a group assignment
+- You are actively encouraged to collaborate with your classmates even if the assignment is not a group assignment
 - All problem sets will be completed and turned in as GitHub repositories
 - I will drop the lowest problem set grade